naomiyaki/naomi-computer/README.md

 ## About the repository

-This repository is currently private, but will be open sourced on launch.
-If you're reading this, hello time traveler!
+This repository is currently in the staging phase, awaiting its public launch.
+I haven't told anybody about this yet, so if you're here, hello you lucky person!

 I made this website using [Eleventy](https://www.11ty.dev/).
 You can run/build the source using the standard commands in their docks.
 I've also configured a few scripts for convenience.